coolguy284/html5-time-tracker/info/formats/storage_v3.0.md

-# Events Storage Format V2.1 (Awaiting Redefine)
+# Events Storage Format V3.0
 ```
 this version is a slight modificaiton of v2 that stores data in a manner similar to the binary version

 format is in JSON text, stored in whatever manner the text happens to be stored in (for localstorage, utf-16)

+note: all numbers are stored as strings if they are outside the safe integer range

 json:
   object {
-    ["majorVer"] number (2 only): the format version (always 2 for this format)
+    ["majorVer"] number (3 only): the format version (always 3 for this format)
-    ["minorVer"] number (1 only): the format version (always 1 for this format)
+    ["minorVer"] number (0 only): the format version (always 0 for this format)
-    ["eventNamesToIDs"]: object: maps event names to integer ids, used for efficiency in the binary format
-      {
+    ["compressed"] bool: whether the file has a compressed section
+    ["hasAddlUncompressedEvents"]: bool: whether the file has an additional uncompressed events section at the end
+    ["mainEventsList"]: array: lists out every event name used by later code
+      [
-        [key: event name string]: number: id,
+        string: event name string,
-          special ids:
-            none
         ...
-      }
-    ["eventButtons"]: object: arbitrarily nested listing of visible buttons corresponding to events
-      {
-        [key: event id number as string | event category name]: string | object: contains listing about one button or a category
-          if string:
-            "button": object describes a button that changes main event
-            "toggle": object describes a toggle for a toggleable event
-            "seperator": object is a visual seperator (can set key to "" for this object)
-            "button-custom": object is a "custom" button, when pressed will prompt user for custom event name and add it to the bottom of the list
-            "button-custom-one-time": object is a "one-time custom" button, when pressed will prompt user for custom event name, however the event will not get added to the buttons list
-          if array:
+      ]
+    ["eventButtonsKeyList"]: array: lists out every string in a button or category's name
       [
-              [0] string: object type
-                "button", "toggle", "seperator": same behavior as above
-              object type "button-custom":
-                [1] object: button custom properties
-                  {
-                    ["categoryPath"] (optional): array: path to category, last entry is category name
-                      this is the category that the custom event will be added to (will create parent categories and category itself if needed)
-                      if this property is omitted new event buttons will get added to root eventButtons object instead
-                  }
+        string: button/category name string,
+        ...
       ]
-          if object:
-            object dsecribes a category of events, in same format as ["eventButtons"]
-      }
-    ["eventPriorities"]: object: maps event ids to event priority integer
-      (higher is higher priority)
-      {
-        [key: event id number as string]: number: priority integer,
+    ["eventButtons"]: array: arbitrarily nested listing of visible buttons corresponding to events
+      [
+        zero or more entries of the following format:
+        array [
+          [0] entry type:
+            1 = button
+            2 = toggle
+            3 = seperator
+            4 = button-custom-one-time
+            5 = button-custom
+            6 = category
+          entry type button:
+            [1] number (eventIndex): button's event index
+          entry type toggle:
+            [1] number (eventIndex): toggle's event index
+          entry type seperator:
+            nothing
+          entry type button-custom-one-time:
+            [1] number (eventButtonsKeyIndex): button's name index
+          entry type button-custom:
+            [1] number (eventButtonsKeyIndex): button's name index
+            [2] array (categoryPath): path to category of custom button
+              [
+                zero or more entries of the following format:
+                number: eventButtonsKeyIndex,
                 ...
-      }
-    ["eventMappings"]: object: contains category mapping and coloring information
-      {
-        [key: event mapping name string]: object: event mapping data for a particular mapping
-          {
-            ["eventToGroup"]: object: maps event ids to group ids
-              {
-                [key: event id number as string]: number: group id,
-                  special group ids
-                    0 - default
+              ]
+          entry type category:
+            [1] number (eventButtonsKeyIndex): category's name index
+            [2] array (subcopy of eventButtons list)
+        ],
         ...
-              }
-            ["groupToName"]: object: maps group ids to group names,
-              {
-                [key: group id number as string]: string: group name,
-              }
-            ["groupToColor"]: object: maps group ids to css color strings,
-              {
-                [key: group id number as string]: string: css color,
-              }
-          }
+      ]
+    ["eventPriorities"]: array: list of events by priority
+      (lower index is higher priority)
+      [
+        zero or more entries of the following format:
+        number (eventIndex): index of event
         ...
-      }
+      ]
+    ["eventMappings"]: array: contains category mapping and coloring information
+      [
+        zero or more entries of the following format:
+        array [
+          [0] string: mapping name,
+          [1] array (groupNamesList) [
+            zero or more entries of the following format:
+            string: group name string
+          ],
+          [2] array (eventToGroup) [
+            zero or more entries of the following format:
+            array: entry [
+              [0] number (eventIndex),
+              [1] number (groupNamesIndex),
+            ],
+            ...
+          ],
+          [3] array (groupToColor) [
+            zero or more entries of the following format:
+            array: entry [
+              [0] number (groupNamesIndex),
+              [1] number: color entry type,
+              entry type 0:
+                [1] number: css color name index,
+              entry type 1:
+                [1] number: red value,
+                [2] number: green value,
+                [3] number: blue value,
+              entry type 2:
+                [1] number: red value,
+                [2] number: green value,
+                [3] number: blue value,
+                [4] number: alpha value,
+              entry type 3:
+                [1] string: css color string,
+            ],
+          ],
+        ],
+        ...
+      ]
     ["events"]: array: the array of events
       [
         zero or more entries of the following format: